scribe-security/docs/docs/cli/gensbom/README.md

 <details>
   <summary> Metadata only </summary>

-You may select which components groups are added to your sbom.
+You may select which components groups are added to your SBOM.
-For example you may use Gensbom to simply sign and verify your images, you only really need the `metadata` group.
+For example, you may use Gensbom to simply sign and verify your images, you only really need the `metadata` group.
-Note metadata is implicate (BOM must include something).
+Note metadata is implicit (BOM must include something).
 ```bash
 gensbom busybox:latest --components metadata #Only include the target metadata
 gensbom busybox:latest --components packages #Only include packages